 Flexibility is where the benefit of booking with a tour operator such as ITC comes in.
 Save yourself hours of trawling the internet for the best deals and give a Travel Specialist a ring to find out what savings you could enjoy at any given time.
-So, if you have a week booked off in September and don’t mind where you end up, we could suggest a £450 saving to the South of France, or a Moroccan escape with up to 60% off!
+So, if you have a week booked off in September and don’t mind where you end up, we could suggest a £450 saving to the South of France.
 Sunshine AND Savings…sounds good to us!

 4. Sales shopping